Publishing Transcripts

 Overview

 In this article we’ll cover recommended ways to publish transcript databases for use by others.
 Whenever publishing transcripts you should be mindful to do everything you can to prevent them from entering the training data of models (as this may “leak” benchmark datasets).
-The main mitigations available for this are:
+The main mitigation available for this is making access to the transcripts authenticated (e.g. S3 or Hugging Face).

 We’ll cover both of these scenarios in detail below.